alphagov/govuk-display-screen/README.md

 # GOV.UK Display Screen

 Screen to display live data from GOV.UK.
-Includes number of people on GOV.UK, latest searches, trending and recent content.
-Not publicly accessible because there's sometimes personal data in the latest searches.
+It displays the number of GOV.UK users in last 30 mins and a chart showing user counts over the past day.
+We also have columns displaying the most recent searches on GOV.UK, the most popular pages and recently published content.
+Please note, the dashboard is intended as an internal tool only.

 ![screenshot](docs/screenshot.png)